 - Using symbols, such as # and $

 - Changing the password on a regular basis

 - Choosing a user name that has nothing to do with your blog (ie: your blog is for North Carolina Real Estate – don’t choose NCreal for the user name)

 Keep your WordPress site updated

 On a regular basis WordPress will make updates and post that these updates are available on the Dashboard of your site.
 Update your site whenever it is suggested.
 Keeping WordPress updated will ensure you have the latest security features and that you are overriding any bugs that may have been in the earlier versions.
 This article shows what can happen when you DON’T update your site.

 Check Out Two-Step Authentication

-This plug in, developed by WordPress, will scan your WordPress website or blog, check for vulnerabilities in security, and suggest actions to fix those.
+This plugin will scan your WordPress website or blog, check for vulnerabilities in security, and suggest actions to fix those.
 This includes information about your passwords, file permissions, database security and more.
-You can find WP Security Scan here: http://wordpress.org/plugins/wp-security-scan/.
-To use, download the file.
-Go to your dashboard.
-Click on Plug Ins, and then choose Install New.
-Upload the entire folder and you will find it under your installed plug ins page.
+You can download MalCare’s free version from WordPress.org or you can purchase the premium version, which starts at $99.
+To install the tool, go to your dashboard, click on Plugins, and then choose Install New.
+Upload the entire folder and you will find it under your Installed Plugins page.